Senior Lecturer in Social Work Studies

 tel: 01905 855345

-I am only a part-time tutor at the University, which allows me to continue to work alongside young people attending the Youth Offending Service, and supervise students in the workplace as a practice educator.
+Kay is the only part-time tutor at the university, which allows her to continue to work alongside young people attending the Youth Offending Service and supervise students in the workplace as a practice educator.

 Teaching & Research

 Kay is a module lead for one BA (Hons) Social Work module and one MA Social Work module:

 - BA programme: Understanding Research in Practice, a year two module looking at the importance of being a research-minded practitioner.

 - MA programme: Practice – Developing Capability.
 This is the first 70-day practice module for Year 1 students.

 Kay also teaches individual sessions with a criminal justice focus across all years of the BA and MA social work programmes.